Nola aerugula: Description

 The wingspan is 15–20 mm.
 These small drab moths show quite variable colors and patterns.
 The basic color may be gray, brownish or almost white, with brown transverse bands.
 There are also bright and dark specimens with high-contrast patterns.
 Forewings are almost triangular with a rounded basal area.
 The rear wings are gray or brownish.
 The body is cylindrical.
 The antennas are filamentous, about half as long as forewings.

 Biology

 Adults are on wing from June to August in one generation.
 Males begin to fly just before sunset, and can sometimes be seen in swarms in search of females.
-The larvae mainly feed on Trifolium and Lotus corniculatus, but also Betula, Salix and Populus species.
-The larvae of ssp. holsatica feed on Genista anglica and Genista pilosa.
-Larvae can be found from August to June.
-They overwinter.
-Pupation takes place in a cocoon which can be found on the ground or attached to the host plant just above the ground.
+The larvae mainly feed on clover (Trifolium) and common bird's-foot trefoil (Lotus corniculatus), but also birch (Betula species), willow (Salix species) and poplar (Populus species).
+The larvae of ssp. holsatica feed on petty whin (Genista anglica) and hairy greenweed (Genista pilosa).
+Larvae overwinter, and can be found from August to June.